-TERMINATION OF UNSAFE OPERATIONS 46 CFR 28.65, D13 SOP 3-C-4
+TERMINATION OF UNSAFE OPERATIONS #175 46 CFR 28.65; D13 SOP 3-C-4; NVIC 12-91; MOC Policy Letter 04-08

 An Especially Hazardous Condition (EHC), which warrants vessel termination, is described below.
-Any singular violation of items (1-8) should automatically result in termination.
-Violations of items (9-15) do not automatically rise to the level of an EHC and therefore sound judgment should be exercised in determining whether these items pose a significant threat to the safety of the crew and the vessel:
+Any singular violation of items (1-9) should automatically result in termination.
+Violations of items (10-16) do not automatically rise to the level of an EHC and therefore sound judgment should be exercised in determining whether these items pose a significant threat to the safety of the crew and the vessel:

-- An insufficient number of lifesaving equipment on board, to include unserviceable PFDs, unserviceable immersion suits or inadequate survival craft capacity. - 2.
-Inoperable EPIRB or radio communication equipment when required by regulation.
-When both are required, at least one must be in operable condition to avoid termination. - Instability resulting from overloading, improper loading or lack or freeboard. - 4.
-Inoperable bilge system. - 5.
-Intoxication of the master or person in charge, i.e., person is operating the vessel and has an alcohol concentration of 0.04 percent, or the intoxicant's effect on the person's manner, disposition, speech, muscular movement, general appearance or behavior is apparent by observation. - 6.
-Flooding or uncontrolled leakage in any space. - A missing or expired certificate of class, as required by 46 U.S.C.
-4503(1). - 8.
-Liferaft servicing past due by 5 months or more. - 9.
-Inadequate firefighting equipment on board. - Excessive volatile fuel (gasoline or solvents) or volatile fuel vapors in bilges. - A lack of adequate operable navigation lights during periods of restricted visibility. - 12.
-Watertight closures missing or inoperable. - 13.
-Hydrostatic release units expired 5 months or more. - Inoperable high water alarms or lack of high water alarms in required spaces. - Total lack of required safety and emergency drill training for vessel master or crew.
+1. An insufficient number of lifesaving equipment on board, to include unserviceable PFDs, unserviceable immersion suits, unserviceable or inadequate survival craft capacity.
+2. Liferaft servicing past due by 5 months or more, when ۷. required.
+Inoperable EPIRB or radio communication equipment 3. when required by regulation.
+When both are required, at ں least one must be in operable condition to avoid termination.
+AUTOMATIC 4.
+Instability resulting from overloading, improper loading or Σ lack or freeboard.
+2 5.
+Inoperable bilge system.
+D Intoxication of the master or person in charge, i.e., person 4 is operating the vessel and has an alcohol concentration of 6.
+0.04 percent, or the intoxicant's effect on the person's manner, disposition, speech, muscular movement, general appearance or behavior is apparent by observation.
+7. Flooding or uncontrolled leakage in any space.
+8. A missing or expired certificate of class , as required by 46 USC 4503(a).
+9. A missing or expired load line certificate , if required.
+10. Inadequate firefighting equipment on board.
+0 11.
+Excessive volatile fuel (gasoline or solvents) or volatile fuel Ĕ vapors in bilges. ٩Þ 12.
+A lack of adequate operable navigation lights during ō 10 periods of restricted visibility.
+5 13.
+Watertight closures missing or inoperable.
+NON-AUTOMATIC 14.
+Hydrostatic release units expired 5 months or more, when required.
+2 Z 15.
+Inoperable or lack of high water alarms in required spaces.
+16. Total lack of required safety and emergency drill training for vessel master or crew.